 WHAT’S ON THIS LIST?

-This database contains young adult and middle grade fiction titles with trans and nonbinary protagonists by trans and nonbinary authors, as well as YA/MG nonfiction about trans/nonbinary experiences and trans/nonbinary issues by trans/nonbinary authors.
+This database contains young adult and middle grade fiction titles with trans and nonbinary protagonists by trans and nonbinary authors.
+The publishing types are Big 5, independent house, and self-published books, upcoming releases included.
 I define trans and nonbinary broadly, as you will see in the dropdown list under the gender category on the database: basically, anyone who identifies as some type of not-cis person.

-This list contains only books and stories explicitly listed in the young adult and middle grade categories, and books whose characters’ and authors’ identities I was able to confirm via research or personal knowledge, since I have no wish to out anyone or speculate about someone’s gender.
+This list contains only books, novellas, short stories, anthologies and collections explicitly listed in the young adult and middle grade categories, and books whose characters’ and authors’ identities I was able to confirm via research or personal knowledge, since I have no wish to out anyone or speculate about someone’s gender.
 If you have a book to recommend, a correction to make, or want your books listed in this database, please contact me and I will happily edit the list!

 WHY DOES IT EXIST?